Alienation of affections: Hawaii

 In Hawaii, the plaintiff has to prove his spouse did not seek the defendant, and has to show a lack of any marital fault.

 Mississippi

 In 2007, the Mississippi Supreme Court, in Fitch v.
 Valentine, in which the cheated husband, Johnny Valentine, received $750,000, upheld the constitutionality of the state's alienation of affection law.
+Among the notable cases is Pickering v.
+Pickering, in which the wife of former U.S. Congressman Chip Pickering sued his college sweetheart Elizabeth Creekmore Byrd for alienation of affection, also claiming that Pickering turn down Mississippi Gov. Haley Barbour's 2007 offer of former Sen. Trent Lott's Senate seat so that Pickering could divorce her and he and the defendant could be together.

 New Mexico

 The law was confirmed in 1999 by the New Mexico Supreme Court, although the field was heavily restricted, the courts viewing this cause of action with disfavor.

 North Carolina

 Alienation of affection and criminal conversation lawsuits are allowed in North Carolina.
 It is estimated that over 200 alienation of affection cases are filed in North Carolina each year.

 Million-dollar verdicts have not been uncommon in North Carolina for alienation of affection and emotional distress.
 In March 2010, a wife won a $9 million suit against her husband's mistress.
 A Mecklenburg County jury awarded $1.4 million in May 2001 to a former wrestling coach against P, after the coach's wife left him for P (the jury verdict was later reduced by the North Carolina Court of Appeals as excessive).
 A year 2000 verdict of $86,250 for alienation of affections and $15,000 for criminal conversation in the case of Pharr v.
 Beck, from Burke county was upheld on appeal.
 In 1997, in the case of Hutelmyer v.
 Cox, the Plaintiff wife was awarded $1 million against her husband's secretary who "dressed sexy at work" and had an affair with him destroying their marriage.
 In 2011, Betty Devin was ordered to pay $30 million to Carol Puryear for alienating Donald Puryear from her, causing their divorce.

 In North Carolina such lawsuits can be filed only for conduct prior to a separation; although, prior to changes in the law which went into effect in October 2009, the tort of criminal conversion applied to post-separation conduct as well.

 The North Carolina legislature has repeatedly had bills to abolish the tort introduced, and declined to do so.
 In 2009, the General Assembly approved legislation which placed some additional limits on such lawsuits.
 The bill was signed into law by Governor Bev Perdue on August 3, 2009, and is codified under Chapter 52 of the North Carolina General Statutes:

 An Alienation of Affections suit may be brought against an employer if one of these three circumstances is evident.